Consider this lesson from Apple when preparing for your next investor pitch. Even the great ones can screw this one up, case-in-point: Apple, Inc.

 Steve Jobs (1955 – 2011) was a brilliant entrepreneur, marketer and inventor.

 Under his leadership as co-founder, chairman and CEO, Apple achieved spectacular heights.
-As far back as most of us can remember, Steve was also Apple’s front man, and he played the part well.
+As far back as most of us can remember, Steve was also Apple’s front man.
 I consider myself a fairly level-headed person, but I often put the world on hold as Steve would hold live simulcast to let the world know what we were going to spend our money on next.
 These events were as exciting for me as an adult as was the anticipation of Santa Clause on Christmas Eve.

 On October 5, 2011, Jobs passed away – R.I.P.